danapixels/digi-garden/blog/cursor-hotel.md

 ## Phase 4.1: History
 - [ ] Recording of past days of AFK?
 	- [ ] This is ambitious but I think this would be nice to see one day

+---

+## For testing:
+- Are you able to connect?
+- Can you see other cursors?
+- Can you arrange furniture?
+- Does the AFK label appear?
+- Does it appear sitting in a chair in sitting in a bed?
+- Does sitting in a bed and chair freeze the cursor?
+	- Can do you actions while frozen?
+(You shouldn't be able to)
+- Does moving, clicking stop your AFK timer?
+Only sitting and sleeping shouldn't affect it.
+- Can you change hats?
+- Can you click and drag to place furniture?
+- Can you delete furniture?
+- Can you change the z-index of the furniture change when pressing up or down?
+- Does 1-0 num keys work for emotes?
+- Does clicking sending an animation?
+- Does double clicking send an animation?
+- Does your total AFK timer change?
+- Does AFK label show up?
+- Can other cursors see everything you just did?
+(Except the gacha image)
+- Does the github link work?
+- Can you click the gachapon machine?
+	- Do you see a message?
+- Did you check the win condition for gachapon machine?
+(Vague here for no spoilers for those who want to be surprised!)